"Every school should look at having a Blue Cross talk to help build empathy towards animals"Chris Packham, Blue Cross Education Ambassador

-Blue Cross offers a national programme of free talks to teach children and young people about responsible pet ownership and dog safety.
+Blue Cross offers a national programme of free face to face and online talks to teach children and young people about responsible pet ownership and dog safety.

 Each year we speak to around 100,000 young people, inspiring current and pet owners of the future to make better choices for their animals.
 We couldn’t do this without our wonderful network of volunteer speakers, who give their time to share their knowledge and passion for pets.